-Before you read this post, I highly recommend knowing your undertone.
-This post goes in to detail about figuring out your undertone.
+Before you read this post, I highly recommend knowing your skin’s undertone.
+This blog post + video go in to detail about figuring out your undertone.
+It’s how I color match all of my clients in 60 seconds or less and works every time.

 HIT PLAY